Iryna Venediktova: War Crimes

-Activities during the full-scale invasion of the Russian Federation
+Criminal investigation of the Russian Federation

-During her time at the prosecutor's office, Iryna Venediktova created a multi-level system for investigating crimes of the Russian Federation and introduced the “standard of documentation” of the most high-profile crimes with the involvement of military and technical advisers and international experts.
-The large-scale leadership vision of Iryna Venediktova and active work on the international track allowed to unite the world legal community around bringing to justice of war criminals.
+During her time at the prosecutor's office, Venediktova created a multi-level system for investigating crimes of the Russian Federation and introduced the "standard of documentation" of the most high-profile crimes with the involvement of military and technical advisers and international experts.
+The large-scale leadership vision of Venediktova and active work on the international track allowed to unite the world legal community.
+18 countries have initiated their own national investigations related to the events in Ukraine.

-Iryna Venediktova initiated the creation, at the Office of the Prosecutor General, of the Task Force interdepartmental working group to find, arrest and confiscate the assets of persons involved in the Russian aggression and war crimes and related persons for the future subsequent seizure for rebuilding of Ukraine and for Ukrainians affected by actions of such persons.
-The Ukrainian Task Force has established cooperation regarding the operational exchange of information with the Task Force Klepto Capture Department of Justice USA and the European Commission “Freeze and Seize” Task Force.
+Venediktova initiated the creation, at the Office of the Prosecutor General, of the Task Force interdepartmental working group to find, arrest and confiscate the assets of persons involved in the Russian aggression and war crimes and related persons for the future subsequent seizure for rebuilding of Ukraine and for Ukrainians affected by actions of such persons.
+The Ukrainian Task Force has established cooperation regarding the operational exchange of information with the Task Force Klepto Capture Department of Justice USA and the European Commission "Freeze and Seize" Task Force.

 National level

-During the work of the Venediktova law enforcement system of Ukraine has identified 624 suspects in the “magisterial case” of Russian aggression – these are top officials, generals, and propaganda agents of the Russian Federation.
+During the work of the Venediktova law enforcement system of Ukraine has identified 624 suspects in the "magisterial case" of Russian aggression – these are top officials, generals, and propaganda agents of the Russian Federation.
 127 suspects in war crimes were identified.
 Cases against 10 of them were filed to the court, and on 6 cases there were convictional verdicts by the courts.

 A single evidence hub was created – warcrimes.gov.ua, where witnesses and victims can provide data on Russian war crimes in Ukraine.

 Prosecutors and investigators began investigating the crime of the Russian Federation genocide against the Ukrainian people and prosecuted three Russian propagandists for calls to genocide.

-Investigations in foreign jurisdictions

-18 countries have initiated their own national investigations related to the events in Ukraine.

 Cooperation with Prosecutor’s Office of the International Criminal Court

-On March 2, 2022, the Prosecutor of the International Criminal Court, Karim Khan, officially launched an investigation into crimes against humanity and war crimes committed during the international armed conflict in Ukraine, in accordance with Article 53 (1) of the Rome Statute of the International Criminal Court.
-Prosecutor General Venediktova established a permanent dialog with Prosecutor Khan for interaction and assistance between the parties.
+On 2 March 2022, the Prosecutor of the International Criminal Court, Karim Khan, officially launched an investigation into crimes against humanity and war crimes committed during the international armed conflict in Ukraine, in accordance with Article 53 (1) of the Rome Statute of the International Criminal Court.
+Prosecutor General Venediktova established a permanent dialogue with Prosecutor Khan for interaction and assistance between the parties.
 They held three meetings with the ICC Prosecutor directly in Ukraine, in particular at the scene of war crimes in Kyiv and Kharkiv.
 Also, the parties reached an agreement on the arrangement of the field office of the Office of the Prosecutor of the ICC in Kyiv.